-This article appeared in the Interiors edition of Ottawa Magazine in February 2013.
+This article appeared in Ottawa Magazine in February 2013.

 YAK TATAKI.
 Yak tataki.
 When I first spotted those two words on the menu at Oz Kafe four years ago, I couldn’t wait to say them out loud: yak tataki, yak tataki, yak tataki.